<big>Glossary of Painting Terms</big>(As of July 2003)

 Settling/Sedimentation

-Formation of sediment from heavier components of a paint, such as pigments.
+Sediment formation from heavier components of a paint, such as pigments.

 to agitate (see also under sediment formation).